prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_tracker_confidence_min_set(const wchar_t* name, double min_confidence);
 ```

 This service sets the minimum Tracker confidence criteria for the named ODE Trigger.
-A value of 0 disables the filter and the Tracker confidence level will not be used as criteria for ODE occurrence.
+A value of 0 disables the filter and the minimum Tracker confidence level will not be used as criteria for ODE occurrence.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to query.